-- Sensitive information in DSS student files will not be released except in accordance with federal and state laws.
+- Sensitive information in DSS student records will not be released except in accordance with federal and state laws.

-- student’s file may be released pursuant to a court order or subpoena.
+- Student’s record may be released pursuant to a court order or subpoena.

-- A student has the right to review his/her own DSS file with reasonable notification.
+- A student has the right to review his/her own DSS record with reasonable notification.

-- Students wishing to appeal decisions made regarding academic accommodations, or course substitutions must adhere to the following:
+- Students who want to appeal decisions made regarding academic accommodations, or course substitutions must adhere to the following: